dsc-srmrmp/dsc-srmrmp.github.io/README.md

 </p>

 `A month-long celebration from October 1st - 31st sponsored by Digital Ocean and GitHub to get people involved in Open Source.
-Create your very first pull request to any public repository on GitHub and contribute to the open source developer community and also get some cool swags!`
+Create your very first pull request to any public repository on GitHub like GDSC-SRM and contribute to the open source developer community and also get some cool swags!`

 &nbsp;&nbsp;